SeadexGmbH/essentials/README.md

 * fmt
 * spdlog

-For unit tests project, the Google Test  library is used.
+For the unit tests project, the Google Test library is used.